alshedivat/al-folio/_posts/2023-12-11-efficienct-architectures-part-1.md

 ---

-## Overview

-TODO: change this to make it broader, not just a paper summary.

-Since the publication of the original transformers paper <d-cite key="Vaswani2017AttentionIA"></d-cite>, countless transformer variants have been proposed which make improvements over the vanilla transformer.
-Many of these focus on memory and computational efficiency.
-In this blog post, I will discuss what we mean by efficiency in the context of language transformers.
-I will also describe some of the "X"-former variants, as well as broad categories of architecture types, as defined in *Efficient Transformers: A Survey* <d-cite key="Tay2020EfficientTA"></d-cite>.
-Finally, I will discuss the limitations of how efficiency is currently evaluated.

-***

 ## Efficiency in Transformers

-### Defining efficiency

 A transformer model's efficiency can be defined in terms of
 * Memory consumption (GPU sizes)
 * Computational costs (FLOPs)
 as applied to large inputs.

 These become especially relevant in case of scaling transformer models to work for longer sequences.
 TODO: add more details.